ucb-bar/chipyard/docs/VLSI/Tutorial.rst

 .. code-block:: shell

-    export MACROCOMPILER_MODE='--mode synflops'
-    export CONFIG=Sha3RocketConfig
-    export VLSI_TOP=Sha3AccelwBB
-    make buildfile
+    make buildfile MACROCOMPILER_MODE='--mode synflops' CONFIG=Sha3RocketConfig VLSI_TOP=Sha3AccelwBB

 The ``MACROCOMPILER_MODE='--mode synflops'`` is needed because the ASAP7 process does not yet have a memory compiler.
 Therefore, flip-flop arrays are used instead.

 The ``CONFIG=Sha3RocketConfig`` selects the target generator config in the same manner as the rest of the Chipyard framework.
+This elaborates a Rocket-chip with the Sha3Accel module.

 The ``VLSI_TOP=Sha3AccelwBB`` indicates that we are only interested in physical design of the accelerator block.
 If this variable is not set, the entire SoC will be pushed through physical design.
+Note that you should not set the ``TOP`` variable because it is used during Chisel elaboration.

 For the curious, ``make buildfile`` generates a set of Make targets in ``build/hammer.d``.
 It needs to be re-run if environment variables are changed.
+It is recommended that you edit these variables directly in the Makefile rather than exporting them to your shell environment.

 Running the VLSI Flow
 ---------------------